Commanders vs. Seahawks odds, picks, bets, predictions for 'Sunday Night Football' from proven model

 It will be a quick turnaround for the Washington Commanders (3-5) as they host the Seattle Seahawks (5-2) on 'Sunday Night Football' in NFL Week 9.
 The Commanders are coming off a brutal 28-7 loss to the Kansas City Chiefs on Monday, but will get quarterback Jayden Daniels back on the field for Week 9 as he's been removed from the injury report.
 Meanwhile, the Seahawks will be fresh coming out of a Week 8 bye, last facing the Houston Texans in a 27-19 victory.
 Terry McLaurin (quad) has been ruled out for Washington.

 Kickoff from Northwest Stadium in Landover, Md., is set for 8:20 p.m.
 ET.
-Seattle is a 3-point favorite in the latest Seahawks vs. Commanders odds, and the over/under for total points scored is 48.5.
+Seattle is a 2.5-point favorite in the latest Seahawks vs. Commanders odds, and the over/under for total points scored is 48.5.
+Seattle is at -154 on the money line (risk $154 to win $100).
 Before making any Commanders vs. Seahawks picks, be sure to see what the SportsLine projection model has to say.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: